-Mints for the Military allows customers to purchase cookies to be donated to support active military personnel, and veterans.
+Girl Scouts of Gulfcoast Florida's Gift of Caring program Mints for the Military allows customers to purchase cookies to be donated to support our local hometown heroes, local active military personnel, and veterans.
 Cookies are donated locally and overseas.

-Because there is no product to deliver, girls should collect payment for Mints for the Military cookies when the customer places the order.
+Because there is no product to deliver, girls should collect payment for the donation when the customer places the order.

 Troops do not set these cookies aside out of their inventory.
-They should record them inside of eBudde.
+They must record them inside of eBudde.